fleetdm/fleet/handbook/security.md

 **Why?**

-* Fleet employees are free to work from wherever they choose.
+* Fleet contributors are free to work from wherever they choose.
 If a laptop is lost or forgotten, automatic login exposes sensitive company data and poses a critical security risk.
 * Password hints can sometimes be easier to guess than the password itself.
-Since we support employees remotely via MDM and do not require users to change passwords frequently, we eliminate the need for passwords hints and their associated risk.
+Since we support contributors remotely via MDM and do not require users to change passwords frequently, we eliminate the need for passwords hints and their associated risk.
-* Only a single employee should use a company laptop.
-Therefore, guest accounts are not permitted.
+* Since company laptops are issued primarily for work, and tied to a single contributor's identity, guest accounts are not permitted.
 * Automatic logon would defeat the purpose of even requiring passwords to unlock computers.

 **User experience impact**